clux/kubecon2022/source/slides.md

 notes:
 - in practice; just use the above, get light-weight hyper (likely in tree)
-- we deal with all ssl stacks, auth setups
+- we deal with both major ssl stacks, auth setups
 - be it bearer tokens, refresh tokens via files, oauth, or that scary exec based stuff that someone thought was a good idea, that's now coming back to bite everyone. but yeah, we support everything
 - and when you have a Client, you can query the api